 Whenever bariatric surgeon performs surgery, they want to ensure that it will cause more good than harm.
 For this reason, bariatric surgery decisions are made with careful consideration and specific criteria set by the American Society for Metabolic and Bariatric Surgery.
 These include each patient's specific BMI, any accompanying chronic medical conditions, and any prior weight loss attempts.

-Bariatric surgeons help their patients lose weight, including sleeve gastrectomy, Roux-en-Y gastric bypass, adjustable gastric band, and Biliopancreatic Diversion with Duodenal Switch.
-At Lompoc Valley Medical Center, our bariatricians specialize in the first two procedures, as they are well-studied and have excellent outcomes.
+There are a few different procedures bariatric surgeons can perform to help their patients lose weight, including sleeve gastrectomy, Roux-en-Y gastric bypass, adjustable gastric band, and Biliopancreatic Diversion with Duodenal Switch.

 A sleeve gastrectomy is a surgery that can help you lose weight by reducing the size of your stomach.
 When your stomach is smaller, it fills with food faster, which sends signals to your brain that you are full.
 This means that you lose weight because you eat smaller amounts of food and fewer calories.
 During a sleeve gastrectomy, 80 percent of the stomach is removed.
 Surgeons make sure to remove the specific part of the stomach that produces the hormones that fuel your appetite—this way, your desire to eat is reduced, as well.